 The Bank's credit portfolio and other assets are subject to regular comprehensive impairment review.
-Finance and Risk determine any deterioration in credit quality and value, this will then be agreed and approved by the Management Credit Committee.
-Impairment provisions are assessed in line with IFRS 9 requirements and are based on the Expected Credit Loss model.
+ZBUK's Finance and Risk departments identify any deterioration in credit quality and estimate the ECL.
+This is discussed at the Bank's Management Credit Committee (MCC).
+ECL allowance are assessed in line with International Financial Reporting Standard (IFRS) 9 requirements.